 Supplies for card 1:

-Paper - white and mixed media cs
+Paper - white and green cs

 Supplies for card 2: